 Molecules can either be water-lovers or water-haters.
 Vinegar is a water lover or 'hydrophilic' - it is easily absorbed and dissolved into water.
 Oil on the other hand is our hater - it's 'hydrophobic', which means that it floats on top of water, causing the separation.

-What’s more, avocados are naturally high in monounsaturated fat (which is why we use them).
+What’s more, avocados and olives are naturally high in monounsaturated fat (which is why we use them).
 With their smooth, creamy taste and plethora of health benefits comes a more sensitive solidification (or freezing) temperature.
-The avocado oil we use is also naturally filtered rather than chemically refined.
+The avocado and olive oil we use is also naturally filtered rather than chemically refined.
 The result is an oil with a higher wax content, which means it’s even more prone to solidifying in the cold.

 A split mayo is easily fixed with an emulsifier, something which is both hydrophobic and hydrophilic at the same time - creating the wonderful unity of ingredients that is mayonnaise!
-In the case of our mayo, it's the egg yolk (or pea protein) that does this job.
+In the case of our mayo, it's the egg yolk that does this job.
 Egg contains numerous natural emulsifiers and is enough to do the job under normal conditions.

 However, when the snow falls and you can't see what's in front of you for a cloud of your own breath - the emulsifier struggles.
 The oil begins to solidify at lower temperatures* and gradually begins to separate itself from the other ingredients, they eventually go their separate ways!

 *This can also happen in the fridge if you're not careful.
 Be sure to store in the warmest part of your fridge which is usually the condiments shelf in the door of your fridge as per the instructions on your jar.